Azure Reference Architecture

 Page last updated:

-This topic describes a reference architecture for Pivotal Platform on Azure.
+This topic describes a reference architecture for Ops Manager and any runtime products, including Pivotal Application Service (PAS) and Enterprise Pivotal Container Service (Enterprise PKS), on Azure.
 It builds on the common base architectures described in Platform Architecture and Planning Overview.

-For additional requirements and installation instructions for running Pivotal Platform on Azure, see Installing Pivotal Platform on Azure.
+For additional requirements and installation instructions for running Ops Manager on Azure, see Installing Ops Manager on Azure.

 Azure Virtual Data Center (VDC) uses a hub and spoke model for extending on-premises data centers.
 For more information about VDC, see the Azure Virtual Datacenter e-book.

-When installing Pivotal Platform, you can use this model to place resources in resource groups.
-For example, a Pivotal Platform installation contains:
+When installing Ops Manager, you can use this model to place resources in resource groups.
+For example, an Ops Manager installation contains:

 - A central IT resource group included in Azure VDC setup.
 This is where you define firewall, access control, and security policies.

 - A Network resource group for all network resources.

 - Pivotal Application Service (PAS) or Enterprise Pivotal Container Service (Enterprise PKS) resource groups for all PAS or Enterprise PKS resources.